dterei/SafeHaskellExamples/gnd/README.md

 existing dictionaries, but it doesn't seem to allow any way to create a new dictionary and alias it to an existing type.

+Well, look at BadInsert.
+I can't override existing types and behavior, but I can create my own new types that violate invariants.
+However, is this any different from orphan instances?